As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Conclusion

-Chert is among the most diverse sedimentary rocks, taking on various colors and forms.
-It also comes in wide varieties, such as flint, mozarkite, bedded chert, jasper, onyx, and agate.
+Chert is one of the best-known sedimentary rocks, appearing in a variety of hues and shapes.
+It also comes in a variety of materials, including flint, mozarkite, bedded chert, jasper, onyx, and agate.

-To find this familiar yet elusive rock, follow the tips above and visit some of the states or places mentioned.
+Follow the advice above and visit some of the states or locations suggested to discover this well-known yet rare rock.
 Happy chert hunting!

 TIP: Rock collectors know how hard it is to find perfect specimens for tumbling.
 Some are lucky due to their local geology.
 Find out the best environments in the article below: